about the specialization

 characteristics of the field and career opportunities for graduates

-Teaching of the specialization Illustration and Graphic Art is carried out in respective studios according to specializations.
+Teaching of the study program Fine Art is carried out in respective studios according to specializations.

 Graduates have knowledge within the field of classic and new technical equipment and are able to use it independently or in appropriate combinations.
 Training obtained can be used according to individual specialization.
 The graduate can work as an independent creator or as a member of creative teams in graphics, advertising and DTP studios, museums, galleries and other cultural institutions, in educational institutions, public administration, business and enterprise, in web design, animation studios, as art director in a publishing company, to create E-learning, teaching aids, etc. The training can be used to address challenges in public space within exhibition and exposition projects in collaboration with architectural work.
 Graduates‘ knowledge and experience is evenly distributed among specialized practical skills and theoretical knowledge in the field of art culture and artistic creativity.
 Graduates are able to use acquired training for their own expression of a belief as well as for an original realization of assignments.